-Bastille (stylised as BΔSTILLE) are a British alternative rock band formed in London in 2010.
-Bastille began as a solo project by singer-songwriter Dan Smith, who later decided to form a band.
-The four-piece consists of members Daniel Smith, Chris Wood, William Farquarson and Kyle Simmons.
-The name of the band derives from Bastille Day – an event celebrated on Daniel Smith's birthday, 14 July.
+Bastille (stylised as BΔSTILLE) are an English rock band formed in London in 2010.
+They began as a solo project by singer-songwriter Dan Smith, who later decided to form a band.
+The four-piece consists of members; Smith, Chris Wood, William Farquarson and Kyle Simmons.
+The name of the band derives from Bastille Day – an event celebrated on Smith's birthday, 14 July.

 In February 2013, ahead of the release of their debut album, the band's fourth single, "Pompeii", was released to huge demand, charting at number two in the UK and number five in the US.
 Their first studio album, titled Bad Blood, was released in March 2013 and debuted atop the UK Albums Chart.
 The band was nominated for four Brit Awards at the 2014 ceremony, including for British Breakthrough Act, British Group, British Single of the Year and British Album of the Year, winning in the former category.
 As of February 2014, Bastille have sold over 2.07 million records in the UK alone.